f3-factory/F3com-data/web/main.md

 $web->mime( string $file ); string
 ```

 Detects MIME type by comparing the file extension against a predefined array.
-Use this in place of Fileinfo, which is not available on some server setups and would be more costly in terms of performance.
+Use this as a lightweight alternative to Fileinfo, which is not available on some server setups and would be more costly in terms of performance.
 In the following example, we see how to set the right response header content type to display an image by PHP.

 ```php
 $web = \Web::instance();
 $file = 'ui/images/south-park.jpg';
 $mime = $web->mime($file); // returns 'image/jpeg'

 header('Content-Type: '.$mime);
 echo $f3->read($file);
 ```

-If no known extension has been found, it will return 'application/octet-stream'.
+If an extension is not known to this method, it will return 'application/octet-stream'.

 ### acceptable